 Ft.
 Worth Botanic Garden Center

 After lunch we headed over to the Ft.
-Worth Botanic Garden Center, mostly FREE to enter!
+Worth Botanic Garden Center.
 Being the dead of winter, there certainly wasn’t much color, but two areas did stand out: the formal gardens, and the Japanese Gardens.

 The Japanese Gardens were truly beautiful and much larger than I had expected.
 We saw the beginnings of cherry blossoms starting to bud, got to feed the koi , and just enjoyed the peace and serenity of the gardens.